Elizabeth Bolton (rabbi)

 Elizabeth (Liz) Bolton (born 1956) is a rabbi, feminist, and activist.
 Hired in 2013 by Reconstructionist synagogue Or Haneshamah, she is Ottawa’s first female and openly gay rabbi.
 In the late 1980’s, she led efforts to address the exclusion of women from the cantorate in Canada.

 Early life and education

 Bolton was born in 1956 grew up in Chomedey, Quebec, where she attended an Orthodox congregation with her family and studied at United Talmud Torah Schools as well as Chomedey High School and Vanier College.
 She graduated Concordia University and McGill University for music studies.
-Additionally, she pursued advanced studies in art song at the American Institute for Musical Studies in Graz, Austria and participated in the Advanced Opera Training Program in Victoria, BC, under the supervision of Leopold Simoneau and Pierrette Alarie.
+Additionally, she pursued advanced studies in art song at the American Institute for Musical Studies in Graz, Austria and participated in the Advanced Opera Training Programme in Victoria, BC, under the supervision of Leopold Simoneau and Pierrette Alarie.